cerner/fhir.cerner.com/content/cds_hooks.md

 - [Patient View](https://cds-hooks.org/hooks/patient-view/)

 ## CDS Service Registration ##
 In order for a service to be registered for a client, the following information must be provided first.
+Please reach out to the [google group](https://groups.google.com/g/cerner-fhir-developers) for configuring your service for testing.

 Name         | Required     | Description | Example
 -------------|--------------|-------------|--------